speakeasy-api/bluesky-ts/README.md

 ```

 > [!NOTE]
-> This package is published with CommonJS and ES Modules (ESM) support.
+> This package is published as an ES Module (ESM) only.
+For applications using
+> CommonJS, use `await import()` to import and use this package.
 <!-- End SDK Installation [installation] -->

 <!-- Start Requirements [requirements] -->